paritytech/metadata-portal/docs/NOTES.md

 - Compares GitHub pages hosted https://metadata.frequency.xyz/data.json vs RPC fetched specs from the node
 - If the hosted vs fetched specs differ
     - Runs the collector to build a new `data.json`
+    - Initiates the deploy workflow (`.github/workflows/deploy/action.yml`) to redeploy the GitHub pages hosted site with the updated `data.json`

+## Deploy Main Workflow (`.github/workflows/deploy.yml`)
+Runs on file changes to `*.yml` files or the `config.toml` in the `main` branch.

+### Jobs
+#### deploy
+- The purpose of deploy is to make sure that all QR image files are signed by frequency and that `data.json` is up to date
+- Runs the verifier to make sure all QR image files are signed by Frequency
+- Runs the collector to build a new `data.json`
-    - Initiates the deploy workflow to redeploy with the updated `data.json`
+- Initiates the deploy workflow (`.github/workflows/deploy/action.yml`) to redeploy the GitHub pages hosted site with the updated `data.json`